 Weight loss happens when one consumes fewer calories than what one burns.
 So, people inevitably eat less so as to lose weight.
 Unfortunately, this is unlikely to be sustainable or healthy in the long term.

 It is easy to get caught in this trap, thanks to the body image notions propagated by celebrity culture.
 The results we see on reality shows for weight loss for instance, are alluring.
 However, off-camera, once the participants return to a more normal diet and exercise regime, they fail to stick to such a low-calorie diet.

 Another consequence of slashing daily calories to below 1,000 for a long period can have some dangerous side effects, such as dehydration, blood sugar irregularities, and cardiovascular disease.
 Additionally, your valuable muscle tissue may break down for energy.
-Also, there may be a hindrance to any performance gains that you are looking to make as a runner.
+Also, there may be a hindrance to any performance gains that you are looking to make.

 If weight loss is the goal, it is necessary to understand that it is a long process, and the results won’t show overnight.
 So, you need to follow this approach when it comes to daily caloric consumption.
 Eat the right number of total calories.
 Ensure that these calories come mostly from nutrient-dense, whole food sources.

 2. Fad diets

 Thinking there is a quick-fix, magic solution to weight loss sets us up for failure and disappointment.
 Celery juice, detoxing, keto, or any of the other popular diets are a temporary fix at best.
 Unless you are willing to make the diet a permanent lifestyle, any weight lost will come back.
 Removing entire food groups, like carbohydrates, deprives the body of essential nutrients.

 Also Read: Are Fad Diets Worth Their Weight?